 GOP powerbroker gets scrutiny amid South Carolina probe

-There are 1 comment on the Journal Gazette story from 14 hrs ago, titled GOP powerbroker gets scrutiny amid South Carolina probe.
+There are 2 comments on the Journal Gazette story from 12 hrs ago, titled GOP powerbroker gets scrutiny amid South Carolina probe.
 In it, Journal Gazette reports that:

 A Republican powerbroker who boasts that his client roster is a "who's who of politics" that included Strom Thurmond and Ronald Reagan has come within the crosshairs of a growing probe of possible Statehouse corruption in South Carolina.